-At its eastern end, the fjord splits into a number of narrow arms enclosed by steep rock walls rising to heights of over 5,500ft, and here and there along the shores quaint fishing and farm communities nestle at the base of the mountains.
+At its eastern end, the fjord splits into a number of narrow arms enclosed by steep rock walls rising to heights of over 1,676 meters, and here and there along the shores, quaint fishing and farming communities nestle at the base of the mountains.
 With its combination of coastal and continental climates, the inner reaches of the Sognefjord enjoy mild winters and warm summers.

-Despite its ruggedness, exploring Sognefjord is easy and can be done by car, train or boat, and even by bike.
-During the summer months the ships of the Hurtigruten, Norway's superb coastal ferry service, sail frequently from Bergen to Årdalstangen at the east end of the fjord, calling on numerous ports along the way.
+Despite its ruggedness, exploring the Sognefjord is easy and can be done by car, train, or boat, and even by bike.
+During the summer months, the ships of the Hurtigruten, Norway's superb coastal ferry service, sail frequently from Bergen to Årdalstangen at the east end of the fjord, calling on numerous ports along the way.

-Widely considered one of the most spectacular fjords on the planet, the nearly 11 mile long Naeroyfjord arm of the Sognefjord is, at its narrowest point, only 820ft across.
-Hemmed in by nearly vertical mountains rising more than 5,600ft above its tranquil waters, it's an awe-inspiring sight.
-UNESCO has in fact included Naeroyfjord, along with many other Norwegian fjords, on its World Heritage List.
+Widely considered one of the most spectacular fjords on the planet, the nearly 18-kilometer-long Naeroyfjord-an arm of the Sognefjord and named after the Norse god of seafaring, Njord-is, at its narrowest point, only 249 meters across.
+Hemmed in by nearly vertical mountains rising more than 1,706 meters above its tranquil waters, it's an awe-inspiring sight, deemed so important that UNESCO has in fact included Naeroyfjord, along with many other Norwegian fjords, on its World Heritage List.

 Fjærland is the area surrounding a branch of the Sognefjord near Jostedalsbreen, the largest of Europe's glaciers.
 Taking a walk on or around this magnificent (though sadly retreating) glacier is an unforgettable experience, and a variety of organized hikes and tours are available.

-Another great reason to visit is the majestic Kvikne's Hotel.
-Built in the 19th Century, the hotel's famous for having been where Kaiser Wilhelm II was holidaying when informed of the assassination of Archduke Ferdinand, the event that sparked WWI (the chair in which he was sitting at the time is still in the hotel).
+Another great reason to visit is the majestic Kviknes Hotel.
+Built in the 19th century, the hotel is famous for having been where Kaiser Wilhelm II was holidaying when informed of the assassination of Archduke Ferdinand, the event that sparked WWI (the chair in which he was sitting at the time is still in the hotel).

 Address: Kong Beles veg 20 N, 6899 Balestrand

-4 Stave Churches
+4. Stave Churches

 Address: Årdalstangen, Årdalsfjord

 To the north of Årdalstangen, and also on the Årdalsvatn, Øvre Årdal is a great town from which to explore some of Norway's most spectacular waterfalls, including Vettisfossen.
-While a bit of a hike-the falls are a three to four hour walk up the Vettisgjel gorge-it's a must-do.
-Protected as a natural monument, Vettisfossen has a free fall of 902 ft, making it one of the highest waterfalls in Norway.
+While a bit of a hike-the falls are a three- to four-hour walk up the Vettisgjel gorge-it's a must-do.
+Protected as a natural monument, Vettisfossen has a free fall of 274 meters, making it one of the highest waterfalls in Norway.

-The Flam Railway, the world's steepest standard gauge line, provides visitors with close-up views of the Aurlandsfjord's most spectacular scenery, including tall waterfalls and towering snow-capped mountains.
-This wonderful 13-mile engineering feat twists through countless tunnels before depositing passengers at the foot of the 738ft Kjelsfossen waterfalls.
-If you're lucky, you may catch a glimpse of a legendary Huldra, a forest creature from Scandinavian folklore that dances and sings in front of the waterfall.
+The Flåm Railway Line (Flåmsbana), the world's steepest standard gauge railway (and Norway's third most popular tourist attraction), provides visitors with close-up views of the Aurlandsfjord's most spectacular scenery, including tall waterfalls and towering snow-capped mountains.
+This wonderful 20-kilometer engineering feat opened in 1940 and is easy to get to as it's connected to the main train line from Bergen and twists through 20 tunnels before depositing passengers at the foot of the 224-meterKjelsfossen waterfalls.

 Address: 5742 Flåm